Flagsmith/flagsmith-docs/docs/clients/rest.md

 # Direct API Access

-You can access the API directly with tools like [curl](https://curl.haxx.se/) or[httpie](https://httpie.org/), or with clients for languages that we do not currently have SDKs for.
+You can access the API directly with tools like [curl](https://curl.haxx.se/) or [httpie](https://httpie.org/), or with clients for languages that we do not currently have SDKs for.

 ## API Explorer